jboss-developer/jboss-brms-quickstarts/helloworld-cep/README.md

 What is it?
 -----------

-This project shows a basic example o CEP - Complex Event Processing.
-Each finance transaction (Credit Card, Deposit or Withdraw) is an event that happens on the user account.
+This project demonstrates a basic example of CEP - Complex Event Processing.
+Each financial transaction, for example `Credit Card`, `Deposit` or `Withdrawal`, is an event that occurs on the user account.

-There are 3 rules that was defined for examples purposes that verifies this events to determine what transaction is considered fraudulent and should be denied:
+For demonstration purposes, 3 rules are defined to evaluate and detect the following fraudulent transactions:

-- More than 3 transactions in less than a 5 seconds from any entry point
+1. More than 3 transactions occur in less than 5 seconds from any entry point.
-- A transaction that its value is twice the medium of the last 4 Credit Card transactions
+2. A transaction amount is more than twice the average of the last 4 Credit Card transactions
-- A withdraw in less than 10 seconds after a Credit card sale
+3. A withdrawal occurs less than 10 seconds after a Credit card transaction

 This Quickstarts contains two modules:

-- The Kmodule project contains the model classes (Transaction, TransactionType) and the rules file (fraud-detection-rules.drl).
+- The Kmodule project contains the model classes `Transaction` and `TransactionType`.
+It also contains the rules file `fraud-detection-rules.drl`.

-- The Web project contains a web application that allows you to simulate Credit Card, withdraw and deposit transactions.
+- The Web project contains a web application that allows you to simulate Credit Card, withdrawal, and deposit transactions.

+_Note: You do not need to download and configure BRMS to run this quickstart._

 System requirements
 -------------------